lsst/rtn-045/index.rst

 Commit and push
 ---------------

-Always restart the kernel and clear all outputs before saving, committing, and pushing changes.
+Always restart the Jupyter Notebook kernel and clear all outputs before saving, committing, and pushing changes to your branch.

 Pull request
 ------------